jemi2k/Project-Proposal-Templates/README.md

 ### **What are you planning to build?**

-Provide a brief overview of your project here.
 I am building Web3Wave, a groundbreaking event management platform integrating NFT ticketing for seamless access to events on the blockchain.

 ### **Project Breakdown**